Hao-HUST/G2LGAN/Part Refiner/Readme.txt

 Step 1: On the folder named "seperate_training_data", we use the "seperate_part_mat.py" file to seperate each semantic parts from training data and combine these parts into a big npy file.

-Step 2: On the "remove_empty" folder, we use  "remove_empty.py" to remove the empty volume from the part npy file from step 1.

-Step3: On the "gen_pair" folder, we need to make input and output pair for the part refiner.
+Step2: On the "gen_pair" folder, we need to make input and output pair for the part refiner.

 ## Training the part refiner